-Overall PLO Achievement: In 2020, 19 AA-T degrees and 16 Interpreter Certificates were awarded; and the number of certificates awarded.
+Overall PLO Achievement: In 2021, 18 AA-T degrees and 15 Interpreter Certificates were awarded; and the number of certificates awarded.
 Some graduates of our program have completed their MA degrees and work for COS as adjunct faculty.
 Other graduates teach in Community Colleges and local high schools in the Central Valley.

-Changes Based on PLO Achievement: No changes are done at this time.
+Changes Based on PLO Achievement: No changes will be done at this time.

-Outcome cycle evaluation: Every course is scheduled for assessment on the established 3-year cycle.
-This semester we are assessing Spanish 2, 22, and 280.
+Outcome cycle evaluation: The three-year evaluation cycle for the Spanish Department appears to be effective.
+No changes to the cycle are being contemplated.
+Every course is scheduled for assessment on the established 3-year cycle.
+This semester we are assessing Spanish 2, 22, and 280 because due to the pandemic we were not able to do it.
+We will create the assessments online on canvas to be taken at the end of the semester.
 The department meets once at midterm (during dialogue day) and one at the end of the semester to assess and discuss the results.
 All instructors use the same assessments that we as a department have developed.